minima-global/minidocs/docs/runanode/selectplatform/mac.md

 ![Desktop_dockerremovecontainer](/img/runanode/docker_desktopremovecontainermac.png)

-3. Repeat step 5 and 6 from [Start a new Minima node using Docker](#start-a-new-minima-node-using-docker), with a different password.
+3. Repeat step 5 and 6 from [Start a new Minima node using Docker](#start-a-new-minima-node-using-docker), with a different password.  **Your password should be long using a-z, 0-9 only.**

 :::important
 Deleting the container will not delete the `minimadocker8001` data folder so your coins will be safe during this process.